Nothing threatens journalism more than bad journalism.

-The defendants denied the Martin Article was defamatory.
-They refused to correct its
+In these cases, the defendants stubbornly denied the Martin Article was defamatory.
+They refused

 owned and operated by the largest newspaper publisher in Canada.

 Martin's sources turned on him.
 The Court found the article's 10 alleged "facts" to be untrue, unworthy of reportage protections, or both.
-After 23 days of trial, Martin, Postmedia Network Inc. and Canwest Publishing were found guilty of defamation.
+After a 23 day trial, Martin, Postmedia Network Inc. and Canwest Publishing were found guilty of defamation.